kusumi/fileobj/doc/README.list_of_options.md

                                 hexadecimal.
           -o [<number_of_windows>]
-                                Initially assign buffers given by paths to horizontally splitted windows, if the terminal has enough size.
+                                Initially assign buffers given by paths to horizontally splitted windows.
+When
+                                <number_of_windows> is omitted, assign one window for
+                                each buffer.
+          -O [<number_of_windows>]
+                                Initially assign buffers given by paths to vertically splitted windows.
 When <number_of_windows> is omitted,
                                 assign one window for each buffer.
-          -O [<number_of_windows>]
-                                Initially assign buffers given by paths to vertically splitted windows, if the terminal has enough size.
-                                When <number_of_windows> is omitted, assign one window for each buffer.
           --bytes_per_line <bytes_per_line>, --bpl <bytes_per_line>
                                 Set fixed number of bytes printed per line.
-Each line prints <bytes_per_line> bytes, if the terminal has enough width.
-Available formats for <bytes_per_line>
+Each line prints <bytes_per_line> bytes.
+Available formats for
-                                are digit, "max", "min" and "auto". "auto" sets the value to the maximum 2^N that fits in the terminal width. "auto" is used by default.
+                                <bytes_per_line> are digit, "max", "min" and "auto".
+                                "auto" sets the value to the maximum 2^N that fits in the terminal width. "auto" is used by default.
           --bytes_per_window <bytes_per_window>, --bpw <bytes_per_window>
                                 Set fixed number of bytes printed per window.
-Each window prints <bytes_per_window> bytes, if the
+Each window prints <bytes_per_window> bytes.
+This option
-                                terminal has enough size.
-This option sets number of lines printed per window, based on the number of bytes printed per line.
-Available formats for
-                                <bytes_per_window> are digit, "even" and "auto".
+                                sets number of lines printed per window, based on the number of bytes printed per line.
+Available formats for <bytes_per_window> are digit, "even" and "auto".
                                 "even" does not set a fixed number of bytes printed per window, but makes all windows have the same size when a new window is vertically added. "auto" is used